Lisa Richette: Legal career

-Richette was a graduate of the Philadelphia High School for Girls.
-She was one of the first female graduates of Yale Law School.
-She became an assistant district attorney, one of a handful of groundbreaking women in the local legal profession along with the future long serving District Attorney of Philadelphia Lynne Abraham.
-Once thrown out of court for wearing a pantsuit, Richette often wore pants and long dangling earrings in court at a time when it was considered almost risqué for a female attorney to do so.
-In 1971, she was appointed judge of the Court of Common Pleas for Philadelphia County, being one of the first females to hold that office.
+Following her graduation from Yale, Richette returned to Philadelphia, where she opened a law practice.
+Appointed as an assistant district attorney, one of a handful of groundbreaking women in the local legal profession, along with the future, long-serving Philadelphia district attorney Lynne Abraham, Richette often wore pants and long dangling earrings in court at a time when it was considered almost risqué for a female attorney to do so, and was once thrown out of court for wearing a pantsuit.
+She also taught at Yale Law School and Villanova University as a visiting lecturer, and subsequently rose through the ranks to become chief of the Family Court Division of the Office of the District Attorney, a post which she held from 1956 to 1964.